LunatiqueCoder/react-native-media-console/packages/media-console/README.md

 Then follow installation instructions from [react-native-video][15].

-If you are using `react-native-reanimated`, then you can use `yard add @react-native-media-console/reanimated`
+If you are using `react-native-reanimated`, then you can use `yarn add @react-native-media-console/reanimated`

 ## 🛠 Usage